 From an employee´s perspective, if they are fit and healthy, they tend to be happier and more productive.
 Additionally, they will stay working for the same employer for longer – reducing recruitment, training, and onboarding costs.
 There is also an argument that a happier, healthier workforce reflects well for customers and stakeholders in terms of business reputation.

 Potentially the biggest benefit of OSHA compliance is the avoidance of financial penalties issued by OSHA inspectors following an investigation into a workplace event or worker complaint.
-As the table below demonstrates, these penalties can be substantial depending on the nature and the gravity of the event, and in some states may be higher depending on the State Plan in place.
+As the table below demonstrates, the 2024 penalties for OSHA violations can be substantial depending on the nature and the gravity of the event, and in some states may be higher depending on the State Plan in place.

 The requirements for OSHA training and certification can be confusing due to the number of online providers offering training services.
 However, while training the workforce on safety and health best practices should reduce injury and illness, full workforce training is not required by OSHA.
 To help clarify the training requirements, OSHA has published “Training Requirements in OSHA Standards”.